brunodrugowick/microservices-flowershop/README.md

 `storefront` folder.
 The Store itself, like a website where a user buys flowers and stuff.
-Balances the requests to suppliers and carriers locally (client-side load-balancing) by fetching and caching Eureka server information.
+Balances the requests to suppliers and carriers locally (client-side load-balancing) by fetching and caching Eureka server information (ribbon).

 ### Supplier